Key Takeaways

 The interactive process isn't a one-time conversation.
 It's ongoing.
 If an initial accommodation isn't working, the process should continue to find alternatives.
 If your condition changes, new accommodations may be needed.
 The employer can't simply grant an initial accommodation and refuse to discuss modifications later.

 Many ADA violations occur when employers fail to engage in the interactive process at all.
-They receive an accommodation request and ignore it, or deny it without discussion, or delay indefinitely until the employee gives up or quits.
-This failure to engage is itself a violation—even if an effective accommodation exists that the employer would have provided had they bothered to consider the request seriously.
+They receive an accommodation request and ignore it, deny it without discussion, or delay indefinitely until the employee gives up or quits.
+A failed process can support liability when a reasonable accommodation was possible and the breakdown prevented the employee from receiving it.

 Employers also violate the ADA by participating in the interactive process in bad faith.
 If they go through the motions but never actually consider accommodations, or propose only ineffective options they know the employee can't accept, or refuse to provide information about why alternatives aren't feasible, that's bad faith.